azat-co/practicalnode/readme.md

 # Book, Rights and Publishing

 Practical Node, 2nd Edition is a work-in-open book.
-It means that the book is written, updated and previewed in this reposition as free-to-read drafts, but are also being professionally edited, typeset, designed, produced, published, printed in soft cover and distributed to physical and electronic stores through the reputable tech publisher Apress Media.
+It means that the book is written, updated and previewed in this repository as free-to-read drafts, but are also being professionally edited, typeset, designed, produced, published, printed in soft cover and distributed to physical and electronic stores through the reputable tech publisher, Apress Media.

-If find the content here useful in any form, prefer print version, prefer professionally produced Kindle, ePUB or PDF, or just want to support me and Apress to create more work-in-open projects like Practical Node, 2nd Edition, please purchase the books once they are available for sale, through your normal physical or electronic book stores
+If you find the content here useful in any form, I request that you get the printed version of the book or a professionally produced Kindle, ePUB or PDF copy of the book.
+If you want to support me and Apress to create more work-in-open projects like Practical Node, 2nd Edition, please purchase the books once they are available for sale, through your normal physical or electronic book stores.

-If you'd like to contribute financially towards the effort (or any of my other open source work) aside from purchasing the books, or hire me as a speaker, write me an message via [my blog](https://webapplog.com/azat), or through [Twitter, Facebook or LinkedIn](http://azat.co).
+If you'd like to contribute financially towards the effort (or any of my other open source work) aside from purchasing the books, or hire me as a speaker, write a message to me via [my blog](https://webapplog.com/azat), or through [Twitter, Facebook or LinkedIn](http://azat.co).

 # Practical Node.js, 2nd Edition Table of Contents [NEEDS REVIEW! 👀]